redteadeveloper/Music-Info/README.md

 # Music-Info
-npm module for searching music and album.
+npm module for searching songs and albums.

 ## Usage